 Guided by the shared vision of dedicated volunteers and supported by DMCI Homes, the TNVR Program at Siena Park Residences strives to reduce the feral cat population while also finding them forever homes.

-Siena Park Residences (SPR), a development by DMCI Homes, has taken a unique stance on pet-friendliness, advocating for responsible pet ownership and setting a precedent for humane treatment of stray cats through the Trap-Neuter-Vaccinate-Release (TNVR) program.
+Siena Park Residences (SPR), a DMCI Community, has taken a unique stance on pet-friendliness, advocating for responsible pet ownership and setting a precedent for humane treatment of stray cats through the Trap-Neuter-Vaccinate-Release (TNVR) program.
 Spearheaded by the Siena Park Residences Community Cat Group, this initiative’s goal is to establish a structured and consistent approach that would not only control the cat population but also ensure their welfare through regular feeding and monitoring.

 A Necessity Turned Advocacy